H2M-LLM/Person-Of-Interest/README.md

 # Person of Interest - Face Image Processing and Semantic Search

-A comprehensive application for face image processing and semantic search using RetinaFace, deep learning models, and vector databases.
-This application processes face images from the CelebA dataset, extracts face embeddings, and enables semantic search through a Qdrant vector database.
+A comprehensive application for face image processing and semantic search using MediaPipe, CLIP multimodal encoder, and vector databases.
+This application processes face images from the CelebA dataset, extracts face embeddings, and enables text-to-image semantic search through a Qdrant vector database.

 ## 🎯 Features

-- **Face Detection & Cropping**: Uses RetinaFace for accurate face detection and cropping
+- **Face Detection & Cropping**: Uses MediaPipe for accurate face detection and cropping
-- **Face Encoding**: Supports SigLIP (same as rag_to_riches), FaceNet, and ArcFace models for generating face embeddings
+- **Face Encoding**: Supports CLIP, FaceNet, and ArcFace models for generating face embeddings
 - **Vector Database**: Uses Qdrant for efficient storage and retrieval of face embeddings
 - **Text-Based Search**: Search for faces using text queries (filename, source image, etc.)
-- **Semantic Text Search**: Advanced text search using sentence transformers (same as rag_to_riches)
+- **Semantic Text Search**: Multimodal text-to-image search using CLIP encoder
-- **Face Descriptions**: Add and search text descriptions of faces
 - **Image-Based Search**: Find similar faces using image queries
 - **CLI Interface**: Easy-to-use command-line interface for all operations
 - **Configurable**: All models and paths configurable via `config.yaml`
 - **Complete Pipeline**: End-to-end processing from dataset to searchable database
+- **GPU Acceleration**: Automatic GPU detection and usage for faster processing

 ## 🏗️ Architecture